+Before trying to climb a hill, keep these things in mind.
+Hill Climbing should only be attempted by experienced operators.
+Start on shallow slopes.
+Always drive straight uphill.
 Operator and passenger must keep their body weight forward, towards the top of the hill.
-Keep feet on the footrests and shift into low gear then accelerate and when necessary, change gear quickly as you climb.
-Do not over-speed since this may cause the front of the vehicle to lift from the ground and fall back on you.
+Keep feet on the footrests, shift the ATV into a lower gear and accelerate before you start to climb.
+Try to keep a steady speed and go easy on the throttle to avoid acceleration.
+Abrupt slope or terrain variation or rolling one wheel over an obstacle could have a big impact on the stability as it will lift the front of the vehicle increasing the risk of tipping over.
+Some hills are too steep to safely stop or recover from after an unsuccessful climbing attempt.
+Try to avoid steep inclines.
+If you're not careful, you could tip over when going up hills.
 If the hill is too steep and you cannot proceed or the vehicle begins to roll backwards, apply the brake, being careful not to slide.
-Dismount, passenger first, then use the "U" turn or "K" turn (while walking back, next to the vehicle on the up hill side and with a hand on the brake lever, slowly back the rear of the vehicle toward the top of the hill then drive downhill).
+Dismount, passenger first, then use the "K" turn (while walking back, next to the vehicle on the up hill side and with a hand on the brake lever, slowly back the rear of the vehicle toward the top of the hill then drive downhill).
 Always walk or dismount on the upside of the slope while keeping clear of the vehicle and its rotating wheels.
 Do not try to hold on to the vehicle if it begins to topple.
 Stay clear.
 Do not ride over the crest of the hill at high speed.
 Obstacles, including sharp drop-offs, may exist.
 The passenger should get on the vehicle only when the vehicle has returned to a safe location.